I entrusted my dreams to Cloud Service Mesh for Cloud Run

 Advanced traffic management capabilities with Cloud Service Mesh are now available on Cloud Run.

-Issues to be resolved
+Issues to be solved

 図1 Dev環境の課題

-Figure 1 Issues with the Dev environment
+Figure 1 Dev environment issues

 *1 Cloud Armor Enterprise Annual billing system

-The flat rate is $3,000/month for up to 100 protected resources, and $30/month for each protected resource beyond 100 (see Figure 2).
+The fee is a flat rate of $3,000/month for up to 100 protected resources, and $30/month for each protected resource above 100 (see Figure 2).

 The protected resources are Backend Service and Backend Bucket, and they are counted even if Cloud Armor policy is not applied.
 For details,documentPlease refer to.